Mahesh Babu: Early life and education

-Acting career
+Career

 Early career and breakthrough (1979–2003)

 At the age of four, Babu visited the sets of the Telugu film Needa (1979) where its director Dasari Narayana Rao shot a few sequences of his as a part of the narrative in the presence of the former's brother Ramesh.
 Needa marked his debut as a child actor.
 In 1983, he acted in Poratam (1983) upon being requested by its director Kodi Ramakrishna.
 He went on to act as a child artist in the films Sankharavam (1987), Bazaar Rowdy (1988), Mugguru Kodukulu (1988) and Gudachari 117 (1989).
 He played a dual role in the film Koduku Diddina Kapuram (1989).
 Babu then appeared in Bala Chandrudu (1990), and Anna Thammudu (1990).

-In 1999, Babu made his debut as a lead actor with the romantic comedy Rajakumarudu, directed by K. Raghavendra Rao and co-starring Preity Zinta.
-The film was commercially successful, and people began referring to him with the title Prince.
-The film had a 50-day run in 80 centres and a 100-day run in 44 centres.
-Rajakumarudu collected a share of 10.51 crores from Andhra Pradesh.
-It was dubbed in Hindi as Prince No. 1 and in Tamil as Kaadhal Vennila.
-The film was again dubbed and released theatrically in Tamil during January 2017 as Ivan Oru Thunichalkaran.
+In 1999, Babu made his debut as a lead actor with the romantic comedy Rajakumarudu, and people began referring to him with the title Prince.
 For his performance, he received the Nandi Award for Best Male Debut.
-He starred in two films the following year – Yuvaraju and Vamsi.
-Following their poor performance at the box office, he starred in Krishna Vamsi's Murari (2001).
-He regarded Murari an important film in his career and the role he played in it one of his favourites.
-Murari was a commercial success and earned him the Nandi Special Jury Award, in addition to his first nomination for the Filmfare Award for Best Actor – Telugu.
-Though his 2002 releases Takkari Donga and Bobby performed poorly at the box office, his performance in the former fetched him his second Nandi Special Jury Award.
+He starred in two films the following year – Yuvaraju and Vamsi, where he was paired opposite Namrata Shirodkar.
+He also starred in Krishna Vamsi's Murari (2001) opposite Sonali Bendre, which he regarded as an important film in his career.
+For his role in Murari, he earned a Nandi Special Jury Award, in addition to his first nomination for the Filmfare Award for Best Actor – Telugu.
+A critic from Sify stated, "Both Mahesh and Sonali Bendre look charming and Mahesh is in his elements as light-hearted prankster."

-Babu had two film releases in 2003, the first one being Gunasekhar's Okkadu co-starring Bhumika Chawla, which went on to become the highest grossing Telugu film of the year collecting 25–30 crores at the box office.
+In 2002, his performance in Takkari Donga landed him his second Nandi Special Jury Award.
+He had two film releases in 2003, the first one being Gunasekhar's Okkadu co-starring Bhumika Chawla.
 He won his first Filmfare Award for Best Actor – Telugu for his performance in the film.
-The other release was Teja Nijam co-starring Rakshita.
-The film was noted for introducing Dolby EX surround system in Telugu cinema.
-Though the film was a commercial failure, Babu received praise from critics for his performance in the film, with Vijayalaxmi of Rediff.com calling him the only reason to watch the film's second half which she termed "a routine tale of vendetta".
+The other release was Nijam co-starring Rakshita.
+Babu received praise from critics for his performance in the film, with Vijayalaxmi of Rediff.com calling him the only reason to watch the film's second half which she termed "a routine tale of vendetta".
 He won his first Nandi Award for Best Actor for his performance in the film, in addition to his third nomination for the Filmfare Award for Best Actor – Telugu.